svalinn/condorht_tools/setup/README.md

 The `arguments =` line in `build.bash` should be edited to indicate which packages should be installed.
 For example, if you only want to build PyNE, you should use `arguments = pyne` and PyNE and all its dependencies will be built.

 The presence of some of the arguments will affect the build of others.
 For example, if `openmpi`, `mcnp5`, and `dagmc` are selected, then OpenMPI and an MPI version of DAG-MCNP5 will be built.
 If `cgm` and `moab` are selected, then MOAB will be built against CGM.
-The default arguments (`openmpi cubit cgm mcnp5 geant4 fluka dagmc pyne`) will result in building the entire stack.
+The default arguments (`openmpi cubit cgm meshkit mcnp5 geant4 fluka dagmc pyne`) will result in building the entire stack.

 If you are installing CUBIT, FLUKA, or MCNP5, you are required to place their tarballs in your Gluster space (`/mnt/gluster/$USER/dist`) before installation.
 The scripts will also look for the tarballs for the other software in your Gluster space, but if they can't be found, the scripts will download them from the internet and place them in your Gluster space.